Cez99/TimeSeries-Workshop-IoT-Logistics/README.md

 - 10,000 trucks
 - 24 months of history
-- 1 telemetry reading every 5 seconds per truck
+- 1 telemetry and GPS reading every 5 seconds per truck

-results in **hundreds of billions of rows**.
+results in hundreds of billions of rows.

-For this reason, the workshop script is **fully parameterized** and supports **batch-based data generation**.
+For this reason, the workshop script is fully parameterized and supports batch-based data generation.
 Start with smaller values and scale up gradually.

 Adjustable parameters include: